19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/25 Coins/Lantern.md

 Lanterns have a shutter that can be used to hide its light without extinguishing it as an [Action](../../../Game%20Procedures/Core%20Procedures/Action.md).

+Lanterns can be affixed to your pack so that they do not use a free hand.

 | Quantity of Item | Slots | Price |
 | ---------------- | ----- | ----- |
 | 1                | 1     | 25    |